wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-business-card-reader/includes/3-build-flow.md

 2. Select the environment where the contact should be created in the **Environment** property.
 3. Select the **Contacts** entity in the **Entity Name** property.

 You can map the **Contacts** entity fields to the extracted fields from the Business card reader model.
-Fields for first name, last name, address information, email, and so on are available.
+Fields for first name, last name, address information, email, and so on, are available.
 Currently, 18 fields are available.

 > [!NOTE]
 > You can also send the results by email, create a file in SharePoint, and more.